Andre601/OneVersionRemake/wiki/Supported-Protocols.md

 | 107       | 1.9                |
 | 47        | 1.8.9              |

-In the case that an unsupported version is used will the plugin display `?`.
+`?` will be displayed in cases where unsupported versions will be used.